postsharp/PostSharp.Documentation/conceptual/Caching/Backends/caching-redis.md

 #### Problem: InvalidCacheItemException or InvalidCastException are logged after an application upgrade.

-**Cause**: the serialization of new and old data classes is not compatible with each other, but the two versions of the application use the same <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Prefix> and <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Database> properties.
+**Cause**: the serialization of new and old data classes is not compatible with each other, but the two versions of the application use the same <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.KeyPrefix> and <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Database> properties.

 **Remedies**:

-- Use a different value of the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Prefix> or <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Database> property when you update cached classes.
+- Use a different value of the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.KeyPrefix> or <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Database> property when you update cached classes.
 - Use a serializer that makes the data contract explicit, i.e. <xref:PostSharp.Patterns.Caching.Serializers.DataContractSerializer> or <xref:PostSharp.Patterns.Caching.Serializers.JsonCachingSerializer> instead of <xref:PostSharp.Patterns.Caching.Serializers.BinarySerializer> or <xref:PostSharp.Patterns.Caching.Serializers.PortableSerializer> -- and maintain serialization compatibility when you update the classes.

 ## See also